galaxyproject/iwc/workflows/scRNAseq/standard-scanpy/README.md

-# Standard scRNA-seq Workflow using Scanpy and Anndata
+# Preprocessing and Clustering of Single-cell RNA-seq Data with Scanpy

-## Inputs dataset
+## Inputs

+### Input datasets
-- The workflow needs 4 files as input
+- This workflow needs 3 files as input
-    - A singl-cell count matrix file in Matrix Market Exchange format
+    - A single-cell count matrix file in Matrix Market Exchange format
     - A cell barcodes file with a single barcode in each line.
 The barcodes should correspond to the cells in the matrix file
-    - A genes/feature tabular file with gene ids and gene symbols
+    - A genes/features tabular file with gene ids and gene names.
+        - Cell Ranger v2 or earlier version call this file as `genes.tsv` and contains two columns:
+            - Gene ID (Ensembl gene ID or other identifiers)
+            - Gene Name (common gene name or symbol)
+        - Cell Ranger v2 or earlier version call this file as `features.tsv` and contains three columns:
+            - Feature ID (Ensembl gene ID or other identifiers)
+            - Feature Name (common gene name or symbol)
+            - Feature Type (e.g., Gene Expression, Antibody Capture, CRISPR Guide Capture, etc.)
+### Input parameters
+- The following parameters should be configured according to the data.
+    - Minimum number of cells expressed per gene.
+The workflow default is 3.
+    - Minimum number of genes expressed per cell.
+The workflow default is 200.
+    - Maximum number of genes expressed per cell.
+The workflow default is 2500.
+    - Size of the local neighborhood.
+Number of neighbours for computing neighborhood graph.
+The default is 15.
+    - Size of the local neighborhood (aka resolution) in louvain algorithm.
+The default is 1.

 ## Processing